About FetchMasters and Our Approach to Dog Training in Denver, CO

 What We Do

-- We primarily and mostly use positive reinforcement.
+- We primarily and mostly use positive reinforcement strategies for our dog training in Denver, CO.
 We believe that positive reinforcement typically is the fastest, most humane, most motivation-increasing way to teach a new skill.
 It has very few limitations or dangers when used by professional trainers, amateurs or dog owners.

 - We prefer to give positive methods a chance to be the only method we use to train a dog.
 Sometimes positive methods are all that are needed to accomplish training goals.